 A. Voting instructions will be included in the Voter Instruction letter mailed to each eligible elector on the official Elector List.
 Included in this information are instructions on how to access the voting system.
-Voters can cast their ballot using the telephone or cell phone by calling a toll free number.
-Voters using personal computers will use the Internet to visit a website that will allow them entry into the voting system where they can cast their vote.
+Electors can cast their ballot using the telephone or cell phone by calling a toll-free number.
+Electors using personal computers will use the Internet to visit a website that will allow them entry into the voting system where they can cast their vote.

-10. Once I enter my PIN and start my voting process do I have to complete all the races on the ballot in one session?
-For example, what if I am interrupted and have to hang up the phone for some reason or, if I am voting using the Internet and have to leave my session?
+10. Once I enter my PIN and start my voting process do I have to complete all ballots in one session?
+For example, what if I am interrupted and must hang up the phone for some reason or, if I am voting using the Internet and must leave my session?

-A. No, you do not have to vote all the races on your ballot at one time uninterrupted.
-You can disconnect from the Internet or the telephone and re-connect later, re-enter your PIN, and complete your voting activity at that time.
+A. No, you do not have to vote all ballots at one time uninterrupted.
+You can disconnect from the Internet or the telephone and re-connect later, re-enter your PIN and any other credentials required and complete your voting activity at that time.
 In fact, if you find it more convenient, you can switch from one method to the other and complete your voting using the other method.
-For example, you can start your voting on the Internet and at some point close your Internet session, and then later re-start the voting process and re-enter your PIN using your phone or cell phone and complete your ballot.
+For example, you can start your voting on the Internet and at some point close your Internet session and then later re-start the voting process and re-enter your PIN and any other credentials required using your phone or cell phone and complete your ballot.